GeorgeDaoud3/SOFE4630U-MS3/README.md

 7. Note, As the Dataflow job is marked as streaming, it will be still running.
 To stop it, go to the Dataflow job, and stop it manually.

     ![](images/df22.jpg)

+## 5.
+In the previous milestone, you have sent the smart meter readings to Google Pub/Sub.
+It's needed to add a Dataflow job to preprocess the smart meter measurements.
+The job consists of the following stages
+1. **Read from PubSub**: read the measurement reading .
+2. **Filter**: Eliminate records with missing measurements (containing None).
+3. **Convert**:  convert  the  pressure  from  kPa  to  psi  and  the  temperature  from  Celsius  to  Fahrenheit using the following equations

+    𝑃(𝑝𝑠𝑖) = 𝑃(𝑘𝑃𝑎)/6.895

+    𝑇(𝐹) = 𝑇(𝐶)∗1.8+32
+4. **Write to PubSub**: send the measurement back to another topic

 ## Design
 In the previous milestone, you have sent the smart meter readings to Google Pub/Sub.
 It's needed to add a Dataflow job to preprocess the smart meter measurements.
 The job consists of the following stages